isabella232/cloud-portal-documentation/docs/dev_documentation.md

 # Packaging Applications for the EBI Cloud Portal

 ---
-*_Disclaimer_* _`This document is still a work in progress, as the EBI Cloud Portal itself is still in very active development.
-We’re trying to keep this document as in sync as possible with the application.
-Any comment or feedback is very appreciated!`_
+*_Disclaimer_* `This document is still a work in progress.`
+` The EBI Cloud Portal itself is still in very active development.`
+` We’re trying to keep this document as in sync as possible with the application.`
+`Any comment or feedback is very appreciated!`

 ---